bmwcarit/joynr/wiki/Tutorial.md

             runtime->getProxyBuilder<vehicle::RadioProxy>(providerDomain);

     // Messaging Quality of service
-    qlonglong qosMsgTtl = 30000;                // Time to live is 30 secs in one direction qlonglong qosCacheDataFreshnessMs = 400000; // Only consider data cached for < 400 secs
+    std::int64_t qosMsgTtl = 30000;                // Time to live is 30 secs in one direction
+    std::int64_t qosCacheDataFreshnessMs = 400000; // Only consider data cached for < 400 secs

     // Find the provider with the highest priority set in ProviderQos DiscoveryQos discoveryQos;